d3designs/iOS-AdHoc/README.md

 7. Profit!

 ## Passwords
 Passwords are simply the sub-directories under the apps folder.
-These "passwords" are saved in the auto-generated `src/_passwords.php` file.
-If you change the sub-directories in the apps folder, you will want to delete this file so it will be re-created.
+These *passwords* are saved in the auto-generated `src/_passwords.php` file.
+If you change the sub-directories in the apps folder, you will want to delete this file so it will be recreated.

 ## Image Assets
-Most of the images in the `web/img/` directory are self explanatory, but there are two images in particular which may not be apparent at first.
+Most of the images in the `web/img/` directory are self explanatory, but there are two images that need special attention.

-- `web/img/default-display-image.png` Is the default app icon used on the site and when initially installing the app, if the icon couldn't be extracted from the ipa file.
+- `web/img/default-display-image.png` Is the default app icon used on the site and when installing the app.
+The default icon is used if an icon couldn't be extracted from the app's ipa file.
 - `web/img/default-full-size-image.png` Is the default iTunes store icon which is required for the over the air installation manifest plist.

 ## Acknowledgements